cccwam/ift6759-project1-public/README.md

 ## Notable files

-* trainer.py
+* train.py
-  * Used to train the predictor
+  * Used to train the predictor.
-* evaluator.py
+* evaluate.py
-  * Used to evaluate the predictor
+  * Used to evaluate the predictor.
 * tools/
   * Helper scripts to facilitate development.
 * requirements.txt